Eisenhower matrix for time management

 When to use the Eisenhower matrix

 The Eisenhower matrix is a great decision-making tool used for effective time management and a model to help you make choices and set priorities.
 The beauty of the matrix is that it can be applied to both your personal and professional life.
-From professional point of view, it can be used as a prioritization technique to allocate work across four categories based on the dimensions of importance and urgency.
-It is a nice framework to avoid the so-called “urgency trap” (i.e. wasting time working on or delivering “urgent” things, which do not have to be addressed right now and might not deserve your attention at all, instead of tackling valuable and important tasks that help you move closer to your goals) and focus on what really matters.
-However, due to the limitations we discussed above, it is better suited for prioritizing individual tasks/work, given that there are more sophisticated methods (but also more complicated and time consuming!) to prioritize big epics and features for your product.
-If this method is used to prioritize the whole product/program backlog, the entire delivery team must understand and agree on the requirements, including their urgency and priority.
+From a professional point of view, it can be used as a prioritization technique to allocate work across four categories based on the dimensions of importance and urgency.
+It is a useful framework to avoid the so-called “urgency trap” (i.e. wasting time working on or delivering “urgent” things, which do not have to be addressed right now and might not deserve your attention at all, instead of tackling valuable and important tasks that help you move closer to your goals) and focus on what really matters.
+However, due to the limitations discussed above, it is better suited for prioritizing individual tasks or work, given that there are more sophisticated methods (but also more complicated and time consuming) to prioritize big epics and features for your product.
+If this method is used to prioritize the whole product or program backlog, the entire delivery team must understand and agree on the requirements, including their urgency and priority.

 References: